buildingidgr/dialplan/DEVELOPER_GUIDE.md

 }
 ```

 **Note**: This POST arrives after the call has already ended (after the fallback PLAY verbs executed in the initial dialplan).
-The webhook logs this for analytics but the response is ignored by Routee since the call is over.
+The eventURL endpoint logs this for analytics but the response is ignored by Routee since the call is over.

 ---